FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 ## Summary

-The aim of this how-to is to install the flowfuse device-agent as a service on a windows computer.
+The aim of this how-to is to install the FlowFuse device-agent as a service on a Windows computer.

 There will be two main parts to this:
 1. Install the device-agent
-2. Setup the device-agent to run as a windows service
+2. Setup the device-agent to run as a Windows service

 Additionally, two user accounts will be needed for this configuration:
 1. A **user** account that will be used to run the device-agent (typically, non-admin account)